-Séan Broomhead is a clinican and health informatics specialist based in South Africa.
+Séan Broomhead is a clinician and health informatics specialist based in South Africa.
 He has worked internationally in the fields of medical informatics, public health and healthcare software development.
-He is a member of South Africa's Ministerial Advisory Committee (MAC) on eHealth and WHO's global technical advisory group on eHealth (eTAG) where he is one of three African advisors.
-He co-chair's the eTAG's eHealth Strategy working group and serves as an eHealth advisor to WHO-AFRO.
+He is a member of South Africa's Ministerial Advisory Committee (MAC) on eHealth and has served on WHO's global technical advisory group on eHealth (eTAG) where he was one of three African advisors, and co-chair of the eTAG's eHealth Strategy working group.
+He serves as an eHealth advisor to WHO-AFRO.

 Séan is Chief Technology Officer at HISP-SA and Chairperson of the Africa Centre for eHealth Excellence (Acfee).

 Séan's expertise covers a variety of eHealth aspects, particularly strategy, economics and impact, regulation, leadership and mobility.
 Sean's mHealth exposure includes participation in a collaboration with John's Hopkins School of Public Health to develop an mHealth economic evaluation guide for mHELP.

 A recent project lead role includes a Study on Regulatory Aspects of eHealth for the European Space Agency, in which he led a large international consortium to conduct a year long review of the regulatory environments of 48 countries in Africa and five best-practice countries elsewhere.